debezium/debezium-examples/auditlog/README.md

 `{uuid}` is same as in the previous call and `{tuuid}` is the id of the task returned in previous call.

-this would then fix the missing event in transaction context data topic and trigger the enricher to provide new log entry.
+This would then fix the missing event in the transaction context data topic and trigger the enricher to provide a new log entry.

 ## Stopping All Services